robak86/hardwired/packages/react/README.md

 describe('CounterButtons', () => {
   function setup(initialValue: number) {
     const cnt = container([
-      set(counterInitialValueDef, initialValue), // initialValue will be used instead of original
+      set(counterInitialValueDef, initialValue), // initialValue will be used instead of the
-      // counterInitialValueDef
+      // original defined by counterInitialValueDef
     ]);

     const result = render(